 Diurnal behavior in humans is governed by the period length of a circadian clock in the suprachiasmatic nuclei of the brain hypothalamus.
 Nevertheless, the cell-intrinsic mechanism of this clock is present in most cells of the body.
 We have shown previously that for individuals of extreme chronotype ("larks" and "owls"), clock properties measured in human fibroblasts correlated with extreme diurnal behavior.

 |Additional Information :||Copyright: © 2010 Pagani et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.|

-|Deposited On:||02 Dec 2011 16:31|
+|Date Deposited :||02 Dec 2011 16:31|

 Downloads per month over past year